Niceanyh/LonglyCode/Comp201.md

 ## Week1

 #### software engineering task:
-  define requirement
+&#8195;define requirement
-  design the product
+&#8195;design the product
-  implement and test
+&#8195;implement and test
-  managing the process
+&#8195;managing the process

 #### what is software engineering ?
-  Software engineering is an engineering discipline which is concerned with all aspects of software production.
+&#8195;Software engineering is an engineering discipline which is concerned with all aspects of software production.

 #### what is software process ?
-  software process is a set of activities whose goal is the development or evolution of software.
+&#8195;software process is a set of activities whose goal is the development or evolution of software.

 #### Fundamental four activities in all software processes are:
-  Specification - what the system should do and its development constraints
+&#8195;Specification - what the system should do and its development constraints
-  Development - production of the software system (design and implementation)
+&#8195;Development - production of the software system (design and implementation)
   Validation - checking that the software is what the customer wants
   Evolution - changing the software in response to changing demands